WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 10. **Select** the "View credentials v" down arrow to view the newly created credentials.

-> **Note** - These are the WDP Lab dashDB service credentials you will need to access the dashDB service in the Data Engineering and Data Science labs.
+> **Note** - These are the WDP Lab dashDB for Analytics service credentials you will need to access the dashDB service in the Data Engineering and Data Science labs.
 Remember how to get back to this area of the service.
 I have redacted my password,  to protect my identity, yours will be visible.

 <img src="./media/Step3-image-13.png" />